cefn/lauf/README.md

 doTheOther();
 ```

-...we define an action containing those steps...
+...we yield an action containing those steps which looks like...

 ```typescript
 {